 Do you hate the clean up after a meal?
 A slow cooker saves you a bunch of pots and pans to clean but there’s still that one pot that needs soaking and scrubbing.
 Slow cooker liners (AKA crock pot liners or crock pot bags) change that.
-Here I cover 10 pros and cons of slow cooker liners (and alternatives).
+Here I cover the pros and cons of using them and what you can use instead (alternatives).

 What is a slow cooker liner?

 Some call them slow cooker bags others call them crock pot bags or liners.
 They mean the same.